-Certain subsidiaries of the Company are subject to various regulatory requirements in the U.S., United Kingdom, Hong Kong and Spain, which specify, among other requirements, minimum net capital requirements for registered broker-dealers.
+Certain subsidiaries of the Company are subject to various regulatory requirements in the U.S., United Kingdom, Hong Kong, Spain, Japan, United Arab Emirates and the Kingdom of Saudi Arabia, which specify, among other requirements, capital adequacy requirements.

 PJT Partners LP is a registered broker-dealer through which advisory and placement services are conducted in the U.S. and is subject to the net capital requirements of Rule 15c3-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 PJT Partners LP computes net capital based upon the aggregate indebtedness standard, which requires the maintenance of minimum net capital, as defined, which shall be the greater of \$100 thousand or 6 2/3% of aggregate indebtedness, as defined, and requires that the ratio of aggregate indebtedness to net capital, both as defined, shall not exceed 15 to 1.
-PJT Partners LP had net capital of \$288.1 million and \$125.9 million as of December 31, 2023 and 2022, respectively, which exceeded the minimum net capital requirement by \$287.2 million and \$124.1 million, respectively.
+PJT Partners LP had net capital of \$335.4 million and \$288.1 million as of December 31, 2024 and 2023, respectively, which exceeded the minimum net capital requirement by \$333.6 million and \$287.2 million, respectively.
 PJT Partners LP does not carry customer accounts and does not otherwise hold funds or securities for, or owe money or securities to, customers and, accordingly, has no obligations under the SEC Customer Protection Rule (Rule 15c3-3).

 PJT Partners (UK) Limited is authorized and regulated by the United Kingdom's Financial Conduct Authority and is required to maintain minimum capital of the greater of the permanent minimum requirement of £75 thousand or a fixed overhead requirement, defined as 25% of fixed overheads of the preceding year.
 One third of the fixed overhead requirement must be held in liquid assets.
 PJT Partners (HK) Limited is licensed with the Hong Kong Securities and Futures Commission and is subject to a minimum liquid capital requirement of HK\$3 million.
-PJT Partners Park Hill (Spain) A.V., S.A.U. is an investment firm authorized and regulated by Spain's National Securities Market Commission and is required to maintain minimum capital of the greater of the permanent minimum requirement of €75 thousand or 25% of the fixed overheads of the preceding year.
+PJT Partners Park Hill (Spain) A.V., S.A.U. is an investment firm authorized and regulated by Spain's National Securities Market Commission and is required to maintain minimum capital of the greater of the permanent minimum requirement of ε 75 thousand or 25% of the fixed overheads of the preceding year.
 One third of the fixed overhead requirement must be held in liquid assets.
-As of December 31, 2023 and 2022, these entities were in compliance with local capital adequacy requirements.
+As of December 31, 2024 and 2023, these entities were in compliance with local capital adequacy requirements.